 - 1 1-Inch Piece Ginger

-- 1 Tablespoon Chole Spice Blend (Coriander, Cumin, Chili Powder, Garam Masala & Turmeric)
+- 1 Tablespoon Chole Spice Blend (Ground Coriander, Garam Masala, Ground Cumin, Turmeric & Chile Powder)

-Wash and dry the fresh produce.
+Preheat the oven to 400°F. Wash and dry the fresh produce.
 Drain and rinse the chickpeas.
 Peel and mince the garlic and ginger.
-Working one at a time, smash each cardamom pod by laying the broad side of your knife on top of it and hitting it with the heel of your hand.
+Working one at a time, using the flat side of your knife, smash each cardamom pod to expose the seeds.
+Place the seeds and pods in a small bowl.
 Pick the cilantro leaves off of the stems; discard the stems.
 Peel and thinly slice the onion.
-Cut out and discard the stems of the collard greens, then chop the leaves into bite-sized pieces.
+Remove and discard the stems of the collard greens; roughly chop the leaves.

-Heat a medium pot on medium until hot.
-Add the cracked cardamom pods and the chole spice blend; toast 1 to 2 minutes, or until fragrant, stirring frequently.
+Heat a medium, dry pot on medium until hot.
+Add the smashed cardamom seeds and pods and spice blend; toast, stirring frequently, 1 to 2 minutes, or until fragrant.

-Stir 2 teaspoons of olive oil into the toasted spices.
-Add the onion, garlic and ginger.
-Season with salt and pepper and cook, stirring frequently, 3 to 5 minutes, or until the onion has softened.
+Stir 2 teaspoons of olive oil into the pot of toasted spices.
+Add the onion, garlic and ginger; season with salt and pepper.
+Cook, stirring frequently, 3 to 5 minutes, or until softened and fragrant.

-To the pot of aromatics, add the tomatoes, chickpeas, collard greens and 2 cups of water; season with salt.
-Increase the heat to high and bring to a boil.
-Once boiling, reduce the heat to medium and simmer 4 to 5 minutes to develop and combine the flavors.
-Remove from heat then, using a fork, mash about ¼ of the chickpeas against the side of the pot.
-Stir to incorporate.
-Return to heat and cook for an additional 3 to 5 minutes, or until slightly thickened.
-Season with salt and pepper to taste.
+To the pot of aromatics, add the chickpeas, diced tomatoes, collard greens and 2 cups of water; season with salt.
+Heat to boiling on high.
+Once boiling, reduce the heat to medium and simmer 4 to 5 minutes.
+Remove from heat.
+Using a fork, mash about ¼ of the chickpeas against the side of the pot.
+Stir to thoroughly combine.
+Return to heat and simmer, stirring occasionally, 3 to 5 minutes, or until slightly thickened; season with salt and pepper to taste.

-Divide the chole between 2 dishes, top with a dollop of coconut yogurt, then garnish with the cilantro.
-Serve the warm m’smen bread on the side.
+Divide the stew between 2 bowls.
+Top each with a dollop of the coconut yogurt; garnish with the cilantro.
+Serve the toasted naan bread on the side.
 Enjoy!